harmonytan/harmonytan.github.io/README.md

    - `article.html?post=your-slug` for the reading view

 > When deploying to GitHub Pages, nothing special is required. `scripts/site.js` infers the correct base path, but you can override it by defining `window.__BLOG_BASE_PATH__` before loading the scripts.

+### References & citation

+- Inline citations: write `[1]` in the text, and add definitions anywhere in the file as `[1]: Author, Title.
+Journal/Year.
+URL`.
+- The renderer will auto-link citations to a References list at the bottom and link back to the first cite.
+- A “Citation” block is auto-generated before References with a copyable human-readable string and BibTeX.
+- All code blocks and citation blocks have a hover “Copy” button.

 ### Assets & covers